|On this page…|

 Note: If you do not see logging data for a signal that you marked in the model for signal logging, check the logging configuration using the Signal Logging Selector.
 Use the Signal Logging Selector to enable logging for a signal whose logging is overridden.
 For details, see View the Signal Logging Configuration and Override Signal Logging Settings.

-Simulink® saves signal logging data in a signal logging object, which you access with a MATLAB workspace variable.
+Simulink® saves signal logging data in a signal logging object, which you access using a MATLAB workspace variable.

 The type of the signal logging object depends on the signal logging format that you choose.
 For details, see Specify the Signal Logging Data Format.